daryakaviani/ringtail/README.md

 # Ringtail

 This is a pure Golang implementation of Ringtail, a practical two-round threshold signature scheme from LWE.
-Additionally, it includes detailed pseudocode of hybrids for Theorem 3.1 (see `hybrid.pdf`).

 Codebase overview:
 - `networking/`